How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Derivation of the rating estimator

+We include here a more thorough derivation of the rating estimator, using Brenier's polar factorization theorem.
+The analysis shows that given desired properties for our estimator, the definition of $R$ is essentially determined.

-\begin{rem} The construction of $R$ may seem arbitrary at first, but it turns out that we do not have much choice in choosing an estimator.
-An estimator $E$ (theoretically considered as a function of the true numerical quality $m$) that recovers both the scale and the order of the true numerical quality scores should ideally have the following two properties:
+\begin{remark} An estimator $E$ (considered as a function of the consensus numerical quality $m$) that recovers both the scale and the order of the consensus numerical quality scores should ideally have the following two properties: